Fresh Strawberry Crumble (with Pistachios)

-When you’re out in the berry patch, drinking in the sun, watching your littles blissfully bound down the aisles searching for the perfect berry, tasting warm strawberries straight off the vine with sweet juice dripping down your chin… you don’t think about the size of your fridge.
+When you’re out in the berry patch, drinking in the sunshine, tasting warm strawberries straight off the vine with sweet juice dripping down your chin… You don’t think about the size of your refrigerator.

-I put most of the super-ripe strawberries in the freezer for smoothies and post-season baking.
+I put most of the super-ripe strawberries in the freezer for smoothies and for postseason baking.

-And finally I made a lovely, LOVELY Strawberry Pistachio Crumble for my family to enjoy after dinner.
+And finally, I make a lovely Fresh Strawberry Pistachio Crumble for my family to enjoy after dinner.

 There are many varieties of baked fruit desserts.
 Most of them, at one point or another, have been mistaken for “cobbler.”
 Variations and names tend to be regional.
 If you like to bake, it’s worth getting familiar with them.